spacial-player-data-visualization/g-player-visualization/README.md

 ### Overview

 G-Player is a data visualization web-app for uploading and viewing **spatial-temporal player activity data** in video games.
-The project was developed in the context of visualizing a player's data as they played a custom mode within the game Fallout: New Vegas.
+The project was developed in the context of visualizing a player's data as they played a custom mod within the game Fallout: New Vegas.
 This software attempts to provide the visual tools to enable game researchers to analyze player activity within video games.
 Our goal was to provide a user interface for exploring player data in order to understand actions, correlations, and trends.
-G-Player was created as a team project in *CS4500 Software Development* - in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the collge Arts, Media & Design at Northeastern University.
+G-Player was created as a team project in *CS4500 Software Development* - in association with Truong-Huy D. Nguyen, Game Development Researcher and Alessandro Canossa, Associate Professor of the College of Arts, Media & Design at Northeastern University.

 ### Available Online:

 Available at: [g-player.herokuapp.com](g-player.herokuapp.com)

 > Note: We're currently using the hosting provider Heroku.com as our staging server.
 All visitors to the site share access to the same database - thus uploaded data, key mappings, and maps are shared amongst users.
 We strongly recommend a scheduled backup of the database.
 In addition, due to limitations of their development plan, the database is limited to 100mb.
-This storage about is quickly exceeded, so we recommend either upgrading the hosting platform, or running the app on a local server.
+This storage amount is quickly exceeded, so we recommend either upgrading the hosting platform, or running the app on a local server.

 # Visualizer